TianlaiProject/tldev/tlgnss/README.md

 Note:

-1. The GNSS receiver is installed in digital room.

-2. Due to hardware limitation, by now, only serial connection is supported.
-If to use tcp connection, some parts of the codes must be modified before running properly.
+Due to hardware limitation, by now, only serial connection is supported.
+If to use TCP connection, some parts of the codes must be modified before running properly.

 # Usage